ivan-markov-666/spotify-native-bot/README.md

 ## Configuration
 1. To use the bot, configure the "src\config\config.ts" file.
 Open the file and read the comments to understand what to do.
 2. Provide a credentials.json file with your Spotify credentials, ovpn file, and an auth.txt file.
 Those files are required to be used by the bot.
-You can provide only credentials.json (see the example file in examples\credentials.template.json) if you don't want to use the VPN.
+If you don't want to use the VPN, you can provide only credentials.json (see the example file in examples\credentials.template.json).
 You can see the example with that folder structure and files in the "examples\auth" folder.
 Every folder (located inside the "auth" folder) will be used as a different VPN connection.
 So you should provide a different ovpn file and auth.txt file for every folder.
 Ensure you have the same folder structure as in the example folder.
 Let's see the example for the credentials.json file:
 ```json